Call

 • If your spouse does something to hurt you, resist the urge to retaliate

-With these pointers, you’ll be able to rise above the messiness and stay sane during your divorce.
+With these pointers, you’ll be able to rise above the messiness and stay sane during the process.
 If you need to release tension by talking things through, choose a close loved one or family member, say what you need to say, and move on.
-There is, of course, another benefit.
-Judges tend to reward parties who prove they can stay focused on what’s important instead of conflict.
-Whether you’re fighting over marital property or your children, people who prove they deserve responsibility often get it.
-What goes around comes around.

 Don’t Give up Hope